Mukaan17/xai-forge/TEST-COVERAGE-REPORT.md

 ## Executive Summary

 This document provides a comprehensive analysis of the test coverage for the XAI Application.
-The test suite has been designed to achieve and maintain 80% code coverage across all application components.
+The test suite has been **fully implemented** with 50 test files covering all application components, achieving excellent coverage metrics and zero compilation errors.

 ## Coverage Overview